Alexander Spotswood: The last years

 Having obtained favourable tax conditions, in February 1729 Spotswood crossed the Atlantic for the fourth and final time, with his wife and children.
 During his absence, the volume of production in the metallurgical plant had dropped and some slaves had escaped, but this had not affected the activities in the estate as a whole.
 On the contrary, the prolonged active state of the furnaces made this the first stable site of this type in all of North America.

 As a private citizen, Spotswood financed the construction of a church in Germanna and began building another private residence in his own forest along the Rappahannock River.
 The construction ended in 1732.
 The structure, which was destroyed in the 1750s, had a park and a cherry tree boulevard, and was larger than the Williamsburg Governor's Palace.
 During this period, Spotswood made peace with William Byrd.
 After the completion of the building Byrd wrote a detailed description of the residence, which he called an "enchanted castle", and of the solitary and measured lifestyle of its owner.

 During this time, Spotswood acquired another property near Yorktown, called Temple Farm.
 A few decades later the house, known as Moore House from the surname of Spotswood's son-in-law who inherited it, was the theatre of a crucial episode of the American Revolution, when in 1781 General Charles Cornwallis signed the final British surrender.

 During the last few years of his life, Spotswood stayed away from the frenzy of political life.
 At the time of Byrd's visit, some ministers in London were thinking of offering him (as Byrd testifies) the post of governor of the colony of Jamaica, with the task of taking Spanish Havana with a military action.
 However, nothing came of it, as it was eventually decided to resort to more peaceful ways of dealing with the Spaniards.

-Spotswood accepted instead a less up-front mandate, which allowed him to return to projects developed during his years as governor: in 1730 he was appointed with a ten-year term Postmaster General for the thirteen colonies and the West Indies.
+Spotswood accepted instead a less up-front mandate, which allowed him to return to projects developed during his years as governor: in 1730 he was appointed with a ten-year term Deputy Postmaster General of British America.

 At the time, the postal system covered only the coastal strip extending from New England to Pennsylvania up to Philadelphia.
 Virginia, cut off from courier routes, received mail once every two weeks.
 In 1732, Spotswood extended the postal system to Williamsburg, where the mail started to arrive on a weekly basis.
 Spotswood also entered into a partnership with the young publisher Benjamin Franklin, with whom he developed a personal friendship, appointing him, in 1737, postmaster for his city, Philadelphia.